berlius/DeepLearningDockerfile/README.md

 ````
 docker pull berlius/[project name]-cpu
 ````
-where "project name" is for example "Kulitta" for "Dockerfile.Kulitta.gpu"
+where "project name" is for example "kulitta" for "Dockerfile.kulitta.gpu"

 #### Option 2 : You can compile localy :